Serval: Conservation

 The degradation of wetlands and grasslands is a major threat to the survival of the serval.
 Trade of serval skins, though on the decline, still occurs in countries such as Benin and Senegal.
 In West Africa, the serval has significance in traditional medicine.
 Pastoralists often kill servals to protect their livestock, though servals generally do not prey on livestock.

 The serval is listed as least concern on the IUCN Red List, and is included in CITES Appendix II.
 It occurs in several protected areas across its range.
 Hunting of servals is prohibited in Algeria, Botswana, Congo, Kenya, Liberia, Morocco, Mozambique, Nigeria, Rwanda, Tunisia, and South Africa's Cape Province; hunting regulations apply in Angola, Burkina Faso, Central African Republic, the Democratic Republic of the Congo, Ghana, Malawi, Senegal, Sierra Leone, Somalia, Tanzania, Togo, and Zambia.

 In culture

 The association of servals with human beings dates to the time of Ancient Egypt.
 Servals are depicted as gifts or traded objects from Nubia in Egyptian art.

 Servals are occasionally kept as pets, although their wild nature means that ownership of servals is regulated in some countries.
+Servals can also be crossed with domestic cats to produce the savannah cat breed.